Florida Real Estate License Reciprocity: All States

 Florida Mutual Recognition States (2025 List)

-In 2025, Florida has reciprocal agreements with the following states:
+As of 2025, Florida has mutual recognition agreements with these 10 states:

 • Alabama